 With regards to measurement error, a few studies question the reliability of self-reported data on FGC, but the types of measurement error reported in those studies do not threaten the validity of the estimates presented in this paper.
 First, note that throughout our analysis, we are careful to talk of the association between reporting having undergone FGC and support for the practice rather than of the association between having undergone FGC and support for the practice.
 To talk of the latter, FGC status would need to be physically verified by interviewers.
 Moreover, Elmusharaf et al. (2006), report that there is measurement error in their Sudanese data due to their respondents being confused about which type of FGC they have undergone, but not about whether they have undergone FGC or not.
 Elmusharaf et al. note that in their context, "there was complete agreement between reporting undergoing FGM or not and what was found by inspection of genitals" (p.
 126).
-Second, Jackson et al. (2003) find that between 1995 and 2000, 13% of the women in their Ghanaian data went from reporting having undergone FGC in 1995 to reporting not having undergone FGC in 2000.
-In that context, however, the government began enforcing a law banning FGC sometime between 1995 and 2000, and so the respondents in Jackson et al.'s study might merely have been responding to a change in the legality of the practice.
-As such, because Ghana is one of the 13 countries we retain for analysis, measurement error of this kind is a distinct possibility in this study.
+Second, Jackson et al. (2003) find that between 1995 and 2000, 13% of the women in their Ghanaian longitudinal data went from reporting having undergone FGC in 1995 to reporting not having undergone FGC in 2000-those respondents were the same in 1995 and in 2000.
+In that context, however, the government began enforcing a law banning FGC sometime between 1995 and 2000, and so the respondents in Jackson et al.'s study might have been responding to a change in the legality of the practice.
+As such, because

+Ghana is one of the 13 countries we retain for analysis and other included counties have implemented similar bans, measurement error of this kind is a distinct possibility in this study.